amindeed/Google-OAuthLib-Django/README.md

 This is not intended as a replacement for Django's users sign up/in mechanism.
 [Django AllAuth](https://github.com/pennersr/django-allauth) is more suited for such use case.

-The App uses basic [Django Sessions](https://docs.djangoproject.com/en/3.1/topics/http/sessions/#using-sessions-in-views) to let users make authenticated requests that target their Google accounts resources.
+The App uses basic [Django Sessions](https://docs.djangoproject.com/en/3.1/topics/http/sessions/#using-sessions-in-views) to let users make authenticated requests that target their Google accounts’ resources.
 No user data is kept after logout.

 ## Table of Contents